Invalidating Your Partner's Feelings: Effects On Emotions And Mental Health

 If you are concerned that you may have unknowingly engaged in emotional invalidation, or if you feel you have experienced it yourself, you’re not alone.
 With Regain, you can be matched with a therapist with experience helping people navigate emotional invalidation and other relationship concerns.
 Take the first step toward a heathier relationship and reach out to Regain today.

-The effects of emotional abuse can be detrimental to a person’s feelings.
-When you are emotionally invalidated, you may have more self-doubt and believe that your self-awareness is off.
+Emotional invalidation is a form of emotional abuse where a person doesn’t feel heard at all.
+The effects of emotional abuse and emotional invalidation can be detrimental to a person’s feelings.
+When you are emotionally invalidated, you may have more self-doubt and believe that your self-awareness is off, which can even disconnect you from your own feelings.
 This is a form of emotional invalidation known as gaslighting, which occurs when someone intentionally engages in emotional invalidation.
-It can affect emotional intimacy in your relationship.
+The person doesn’t listen to your ordeal and doesn’t even communicate clearly.
+It can affect emotional intimacy in your relationship and make it harder to trust your own feelings.

 What does emotional invalidation look like?

-It’s important to talk to the other partner about the emotional invalidation.
-Talk with them about what you feel when you are feeling invalidated.
-Your feelings and emotions matter.
+Suppose your partner invalidates your emotions but you want to work on a healthy relationship.
+In that case, it’s important to talk to the other partner about the emotional invalidation and reassure each other through emotional support.
+Value your own mental health, and talk with them about what you feel when you are feeling invalidated.
+Your feelings and emotions matter as much as your partner’s feelings.
 There are many well-intentioned invalidators out there, but that doesn’t change the reality of the situation.
-They are causing you to feel bad and unsure if you should even discuss emotion.
+They are causing you to feel bad and unsure if you should even discuss your own emotions —not even your own mental health and emotional well-being.

-Overcoming emotional invalidation can be challenging, but it’s possible and can be beneficial for your mental health.
+Overcoming emotional invalidation and achieving a healthy relationship can be challenging, but it’s possible and can be beneficial for your mental health.
 You can learn how to process hurt healthily and apply effective coping mechanisms to overcome emotional invalidation.
 Your feelings are valid, no matter what your partner says.

 Is emotional invalidation a form of gaslighting?

 With gaslighting, a person dismisses their partner’s feelings.
-This can fill them with self-doubt and make them feel unimportant.
+This type of emotional abuse can fill them with self-doubt and make them feel unimportant.
+It could even lead them to think that their own emotional safety and mental health is insignificant.

 What is stonewalling in a relationship?

-Stonewalling involves shutting down and refusing to communicate.
+Stonewalling involves shutting down and refusing to communicate —a type of body language that can have several implications in a relationship.
+There’s no intimate and emotional connection between partners.
+It leaves you feeling invalidated, which can become a recurring experience, making you feel hurt deeply.
+It is also referred to as the “silent treatment, “ a form of emotional abuse where the other partner stops talking.
 It often occurs when one partner feels overwhelmed.
 From their perspective, they need to shut down the conversation in order to feel safe.
-They may feel like they can’t talk because their emotions are running high and they can’t cope.
+They may feel like they can’t talk because their emotions are running high and they can’t cope with their own life.

-People may learn stonewalling from a young age, particularly if they have aggressive or abusive caregivers.
-In order for everyone to feel safe and heard, it’s often necessary to have an emotional connection, and emotional invalidation (such as the kind promoted by stonewalling) usually has the opposite effect.
+For everyone to feel safe and heard, it’s often necessary to have an emotional connection, and emotional invalidation (such as the kind promoted by stonewalling) usually has the opposite effect.
 To experience invalidation via stonewalling can be frustrating and affect a person’s emotional experience.
+Learn to stop this emotional abuse and stop feeling invalidated by confronting your partner or talking to a couples therapist.

 How does a narcissist invalidate you?

-A narcissist may invalidate you in a number of ways, whether it’s simply by saying, “It’s not that big of a deal,” or by engaging in manipulative tactics, such as gaslighting.
+A narcissist may invalidate you and make you feel hurt in a number of ways, whether it’s simply by saying, “It’s not that big of a deal,” or by engaging in manipulative tactics, such as gaslighting.
+They may even make you feel as though your own life doesn’t matter.
 Their partner may feel invalidated in this situation.
 They may feel like what they feel is wrong.
 Denying a person’s emotional experience like this can be hurtful.

 How do I stop invalidating my partner?

-To stop invalidating your partner, try to listen to how your partner feels.
+To stop invalidating your partner’s emotions, try to listen to how your partner feels.
+Give them emotional safety and reassurance.
 If they say something is a big deal, then it must feel like a big deal to them.
+When you’re in a relationship, your partner’s emotions should be one of your priorities.
 It can be disturbing to feel like your emotions are wrong or don’t matter.

-Well-intentioned invalidators exist, but if you are asking this question, you may be in a good position for self-improvement.
+Secondly, you can join couples or marriage counseling.
+Well-intentioned invalidators exist, but if you are asking this question, you may be in a good position for self-improvement, which is incredibly important to build a healthier relationship.
 Both couples counseling and individual counseling can be beneficial for improving communication skills.

 Why does my husband not acknowledge my feelings?

 If your husband ignores your feelings, it can be hurtful.
-He may not acknowledge your feelings for a variety of reasons.
+He may not acknowledge your feelings for a variety of reasons but the lack of emotional safety in a relationship can be quite degrading.
 He may have grown up in an environment in which emotions are not discussed.
+He may have felt hurt before so he also hurt the feelings of others.
 He may feel like he’s too busy, tired, or stressed to worry about his spouse’s feelings.
 However, your mental health and the health of your relationship depend on each person being able to feel like they can address their emotions.

 What are some gaslighting phrases?